swiftlang/swift-foundation/Proposals/NNNN-progress-reporter.md

 However, this new progress reporting API, `ProgressReporter`, which is compatible with Swift's async/await style concurrency, will be favored over the existing `Progress` API going forward.
 Depending on how widespread the adoption of `ProgressReporter` is, we may consider deprecating the existing `Progress` API.

 ## Future Directions

-### `ProgressView` Overload in SwiftUI
+### Additional Overloads to APIs within UI Frameworks
-To enable the usage of `ProgressReporter` for app development, an overload for SwiftUI's `ProgressView` will be added.
-SwiftUI's `ProgressView` currently can be intitialized using a `Double` or the existing `Progress` instance.
-Adding support to allow for use of `ProgressView` with `ProgressReporter` will enable adoption of `ProgressReporter` for app developers who wish to take advantage of `ProgressReporter` to do relatively extensive progress reporting and show progress on the User Interface.
+To enable the usage of `ProgressReporter` for app development, we can add overloads to APIs within UI frameworks that has previously worked with `Progress`, such as `ProgressView` in SwiftUI.
+Adding support to existing progress-related APIs within UI Frameworks will enable adoption of `ProgressReporter` for app developers who wish to do extensive progress reporting and show progress on the User Interface using `ProgressReporter`.

 ### Distributed `ProgressReporter`
 To enable inter-process progress reporting, we would like to introduce distributed `ProgressReporter` in the future, which would functionally be similar to how Foundation's `Progress` mechanism for reporting progress across processes.